-LEGACY APP HOMEGROWN APPS
+LEGACY APP 5 HOMEGROWN APPS

-Homegrown applications may have been kicking around an enterprise for years, but the original coders are long gone.
+Homegrown apps may have been kicking around an enterprise for years, but the original coders are long gone.
 A lack of expertise in secure application coding can lead to inherent vulnerabilities in homegrown apps.
-In addition, homegrown legacy apps are unlikely to have included support for modern identity and access management needs, such as secure remote access, zerotrust identity checks, multi-factor authentication (MFA), and single sign-on (SSO).
+In addition, homegrown legacy apps are unlikely to have included support for modern identity and access management needs, such as secure remote access, zero-trust identity checks, MFA, and SSO.
 Support for modern identity protocols is also a specialist area of knowledge, making homegrown apps unlikely to support modern access control requirements.

 Homegrown legacy applications will need an agile solution that can bridge the gap between an older code base, human users, and modern zero-trust environment architectures.
-The best solution is a zero-trust access platform, such as Cyolo's, than can overlay MFA capability with legacy applications without compromising the user access experience.
+Identity-centric platforms, such as Cyolo's, overlay MFA capability with legacy applications without compromising the user access experience.